 - Craft glue

 - We started by sponging brown paint on the paper plates so that they would dry while we finished the rest of our craft.

-- With a marker write “I am thankful for… ” on the top part of your feathers and then allow your child to write what they are grateful for.
+- With a marker, write “I am thankful for… ” on the top of your feathers, and then allow your child to write what they are grateful for.

-- Add a face to your turkey with some of the leftover construction paper and googly eyes.
+- Add a face to your turkey with leftover construction paper and googly eyes.

 - Add you’re thankful feathers to your turkey with either craft glue or tape.